-All applicants for admission to practice law who are eligible for a U.S. Social Security number are required to provide a Social Security number under Business and Professions Code section 30 (California’s tax enforcement provisions) and Family Code section 17520 (Child Support Enforcement Program), unless they are eligible for an exemption.
+All applicants for admission to practice law who are eligible for a U.S. Social Security number are required to provide a U.S. Social Security number under Business and Professions Code sections 30 (California’s tax enforcement provisions) and 6060.6 Family Code section 17520 (Child Support Enforcement Program), unless they are eligible for an exemption.

 A Social Security number is only used for verifying your identity and making sure you are up-to-date on any court-ordered child and family support payments.

-Applying to the bar as a foreign-educated applicant
+Applying to the State Bar as a foreign-educated applicant